perpetualCreations/dotfiles/README.md

 This requires the `stow` and `python` package.
 Please install them with `sudo pacman -S stow python`.

 To customize which modules to load or not load, simply remove the associated directory before running `stow_all`.
-`stow_all` may fail if dotfiles already exist in the user home directory.
+`stow_all` may fail if dotfiles already exist in the target directory.

 Please note, as mentioned in the second stop, the `stow`-based installation method creates symbolic links.
 Don't delete the dotfiles repository directory, this'll take the actual configurations with it when removed.